skoona/SknServices/README.md

     * by using the permission roles assigned to each authenticated user and the Secure::AccessRegistry access class.
 3. Ensure user is constrained to interact with processess or view information they were specifically authorized for!
     * by identifying the person(s) identifier, and applying their Secure::ContentProfile collection of permissions to control access to both processes and information.
-4. Have no hard Rails dependencies, and serve as a technology model building secure web applications.
+4. Have no hard Rails dependencies, and serve as a technology model for building secure web applications.
     * Outside of keeping its private tables in AR, it supplies its services independent of Rails.
     * It is assumed that user records and most displayable information is not solely housed locally in Rails; but sourced from external systems or computed.